Why It Is Important To Have Several Drink Free Days

-One major change has come into effect: according to the government’s most recent guidelines on alcohol intake, having several drink free days a week is important.
-In this blog, we look at why the governments latest effort to combat alcohol-related deaths and diseases could have a big effect on the overall health of the British population.
+One major change has come into effect: according to the government’s most recent guidelines on alcohol intake, having several drink-free days a week is important.
+In this blog, we look at why the government’s latest effort to combat alcohol-related deaths and diseases could have a big effect on the overall health of the British population.

 The Physical Effect of Drink Free Days

 Having a gap every few days allows you to let your body recover from the alcohol consumption of the day before.
 Even three or four drinks can already be a lot for your liver to break down.
-That is why it is important that you allow your main organs time to breakdown the enzymes from the alcohol – continuing to drink 24 hours after will affect the liver.
+That is why it is important that you allow your main organs time to break down the enzymes from the alcohol – continuing to drink 24 hours after will affect the liver.

 The Psychological Effect of Drink Free Days

 Why not give Cassiobury Court a call today?
 We might be able to help you live a life without alcohol abuse and all of the issues that come with it.
-Alternatively, read more about alcohol addiction here.
+Alternatively, read more about alcohol detox or alcohol rehab.